 We take no responsibility for any wrongdoing by you.
 In the unlikely event we are advised of any wrongdoing we will immediately terminate your account and report you to the relevant authority.
 We may also pursue you for any losses or expenses that arise from your wrongdoing.

 If this Licence was purchased for you by a third-party, it can be terminated immediately upon request of that third-party purchaser.
+If a Licence is terminated, you immediately lose access to the premium content granted access to you by that Licence, and your account reverts to its Free-to-Play state.

 By using the Software, you have agreed that we can